-How to Beat and Avoid the Cash App Pet Deposit Scam
+Red Flags of the Cash App Pet Deposit Scam

 As is the case with most scams, the best offense is a good defense.
 Keeping an eye out for red flags—and trusting your gut if something seems off—are the best way to avoid a would-be Cash App pet deposit scam.

-Some more common signs of this scam include:
+Common signs of this scam include:

 - Vague information from the seller, including on: